Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 The recursions in \cref{lem:insertNforPeaks} and \cref{thm:insertNforPeaksLex} have the same structure, and thus allows us to construct an implicit bijection,

 with the main property that $\PEAKVAL(\sigma) = \PEAKVAL(\runsort(\eta(\sigma))$.
 The construction is recursive, and it is not canonical.
-For example, we shall impose the additional constraint that $\eta$ also preserves the set of run-starts, which is possible due to \cref{lem:runstarts}.
+For example, we shall impose the additional constraint that $\eta$ also preserves the set of descent bottoms, which is possible due to \cref{lem:otherStatistics}.

 We illustrate this idea with a concrete example.